 RESTING PLACE OF PAZHASSIRAJA

-Several years later I am posted to Tellichery General Hospital by the government which is near to the British FACTORY.
-I saw all the places with a different eye.
-The church, fort and even the playground made me fascination.
-In mind I want to rewind the process of history.
-I got several tips from internet and Maps.
-And name of places.
-With this aim I wandered in my motorbike to all the historical places like Tellichery, its old city, old buildings.
-I found in our climate with six month strong rain, the buildings are ruined easily.
-All the people getting nice money and new structures are rising everywhere.
+Years later, I was assigned to Tellichery General Hospital by the government, located near the British factory.
+I began to view the surroundings with a fresh perspective; the church, fort, and even the playground captivated my interest.
+I yearned to revisit the historical narrative of the area.
+Utilizing various online resources and maps, I gathered information about notable locations.
+With this objective in mind, I explored the historical sites of Tellichery, including its old city and ancient structures, on my motorbike.
+I observed that, due to our climate's six months of heavy rainfall, many buildings deteriorate rapidly, while new constructions are emerging, providing substantial income for the local populace.
 I extended my search to Calicut, Beypore Faroke,Kannur, Darmapatanum, Darmodam, Valapatnam, Mahe, Peria, Kottiyoor etc. most of the route are familiar to me before, because I have to travel these areas with work related trips, for example I can travel Tellichery to Mananthavady (My home) through kathiroor, KOTTAYAM, Kannavam, Kottiyoor, Elapedika, Peria, Palchuram etc, all relevant to history.
-I visit some of the Nambiars houses and spent time with elders to grasp an idea of old days.
+I visited some of the Nambiars houses and spent time with elders to grasp an idea of old days.

 And search now continues.